Maine Dayboat Scallops

 Fresh sea scallops have a multitude of culinary applications – from raw as ceviché, sautéed, poached, braised, steamed, fried and even grilled as kebabs.
 Ours are fresh from the sea, clean, sweet, with a firm texture, always dry-packed and never treated with any preservatives.
 These are among the best on the market, and from a source that you can trust.

-Maine Dayboat Scallops are available as 15-20 count per pound.
+Maine Dayboat Scallops are available as 10-20 count per pound.
 Seasonal.
 Sold in 2 LB. increments.
-Prices are subject to market conditions.